 Research and development expense primarily consists of employee-related expenses for research and development staff, including salaries, bonuses, benefits and stock-based compensation expense.
-Research and development expense also includes the cost of certain third-party service providers, allocated operational costs and hosting costs.
+Research and development expense also includes the cost of certain third-party service providers, office related costs to support research and development activities and hosting costs.
 We capitalize certain software development costs that are attributable to developing new applications and adding incremental functionality to our platform and amortize these costs over the estimated life of the new application or incremental functionality, which is generally three years.
 We focus our research and development efforts on improving our applications, developing new applications and delivering new functionality.
 In the near term, we expect our research and development expense to increase on an absolute dollar basis as we continue to increase the functionality of our platform and applications.